 This is the most-used IDS (Intrusion Detection System).
 It’s a system or application that monitors the network in order to detect any activities or processes which are either malicious or do not follow the network policies set out.
 Snort runs on all major types of Operating Systems including Windows and Linux.
 Here are some screenshots of the application:

 A network utility used to write data and information on the Transfer Control Protocol and User Datagram Protocol network connections.
 It can be used to create any type of network connection and because of this; it can also be used for debugging and network exploration.
 Below is a screenshot for the utility:

-Metaspoilt Framework is a tool that is primarily used to exploit codes.
+Metasploit Framework is a tool that is primarily used to exploit codes.
 This advanced open source platform application is also used for developing and testing exploit codes.
-Below is a screenshot for Metaspoilt Framework:
+Below is a screenshot for Metasploit Framework:

 This utility was inspired by the well-known command, ping.
 It packages and also sends the normal custom Internet Control Message Protocol, User Datagram Protocol, and Transfer Control Protocol message packets and then waits for the replies.
 This utility also enables fragmentation of IP addresses and mapping of firewall rule sets.
 It runs on all major types of Operating Systems.

 Kismet is a command-based wireless detector that works at the 802.11 layer 2.
 Apart from being a wireless network detector, Kismet also works as a sniffer and an Intrusions Detection System (IDS).
 The utility identifies networks by simply sniffing and can even unblock non-beaconing (hidden) networks.
 It works on all the major Operating Systems.